Anshul5300/ScheduleBot/README.md

 When Your entire day is scheduled
 You have event 1 of priority 4
-You try to find time for another event of priority 3 ScheduleBot should say there is no time, but can suggest replacing event 1 as it has less priority.
+You try to find time for another event of priority 3 ScheduleBot should say there is no time but can suggest replacing event 1 as it has less priority.

 ### Merge Discord events with Google Calendar
-Try to create a functionality to merge discord events with google calender.
+Try to create a functionality to merge discord events with Google Calendar.

 ### Replace the current csv format for storing events with Google Calendar
-As of now, the events are stired in a csv format.
-In the future implementation ,a functionality can be added to store the events in Google Calendar.
+As of now, the events are stored in a CSV format.
+In the future implementation,a functionality can be added to store the events in Google Calendar.

 ### Edit google events
 In this project, you can edit the events from discord.
 For future implemetation, a new functionalty can be created to edit events directly from Google Calendar.